 The NC Chamber Foundation and the NC Center on the Workforce for Health are working to form a landmark partnership to aggressively tackle the state’s health care workforce shortages.
 The initiative will utilize principles of Talent Pipeline Management to build ROI-focused partnerships that align workforce programming with employer job demand.
 Read more.

 While there are a number of factors contributing to the workforce challenges in health care, a recent webinar, cohosted by the NC Chamber Foundation’s Institute for Workforce Competitiveness and the NC Center on the Workforce for Health, emphasized a bias for action on solutions.
-Specifically, attendees learned more about what it would look like to implement Talent Pipeline Management across North Carolina to begin to tackle this shortage.
+Specifically, attendees learned more about what it would look like to implement Health Talent Alliance (Talent Pipeline Management) across North Carolina to begin to tackle this shortage.